songdiehan1/Fine_tuning_gemma_demo/README.md

-# Fine-tuning Gemma-3-4B with LoRA on Google Colab
+# Fine-tuning Gemma-3-4B with LoRA

 This project fine-tunes the Gemma-3-4B model using LoRA (Low-Rank Adaptation).
 The training is performed on Google Colab with 4-bit quantization (QLoRA) to reduce VRAM usage, using high-quality Chinese Zhihu dataset.